01VCS/git-meta/README.md

 Easy solution to:

- - maintain correct git file dates and times (and zones and
+ - maintain correct git file dates and times (and zones and microseconds),
- -  microseconds),  keep the correct file owner and group (by name, not
+ - keep the correct file owner and group (by name, not number), and
- -  number) keep file permissions correct
+ - keep file permissions correct

 ## Synopsis